 Step 3 – Start Your Fundamentals Real Estate Course

-Once enrolled in the Real Estate Associates Program, student must then take Fundamentals of Real Estate Crouse, study the alberta real estate exam questions and pass the final exam before they can enroll in the Real Estate Specialty Courses.
+Once enrolled in the Real Estate Associates Program, the student must then take Fundamentals of Real Estate Crouse, study the Alberta real estate exam questions and pass the final exam before they can enroll in the Real Estate Specialty Courses.

 It should be noted that starting on May 2013, the Fundamentals of Real Estate course will be offered by Real Estate Council of Alberta (RECA)

 Step 4 – Choose your Real Estate Specialties

 Upon passing your Fundamental of Real Estate course, now its time to choose your specialty.
 Depending on your career goal, you can choose a career in real estate sales, real estate property management or both.

 - If you decide to start your career in real estate sales, you’ll need to complete specialty courses called: Residential, Commercial and Rural (three courses in total).

 - If you decide to start your career in property management, you’ll need to complete a specialty course called: Property Management Course (one course in total).